A Jule bus with a strong new message is traversing Dubuque, Iowa, streets that includes the national hotline number: 888-373-7888.

-The Tri-State Coalition Against Human Trafficking and Slavery sponsored the wrap featuring a photo of a lovely young girl to drive home a growing reality: “Not for Sale: Stop Human Trafficking.”
+Women religious in the Dubuque area are the prime sponsors of a bus wrap featuring a photo of a young girl to drive home a growing reality: “Not for Sale: Stop Human Trafficking.”

-The wrapped bus will spread this message for the next year.
-It is a follow-up to human trafficking awareness training sessions given to approximately 70 local Jule bus drivers.
-Funds for the wrap come from the coalition’s budget and generous donors to the project, including the Dubuque YMCA/YWCA and the Human Rights Commission of Dubuque.
-The coalition’s hope is that the awareness of and response to human trafficking will prevent vulnerable young persons from becoming victims of this crime against humanity, and encourage people to contact the hotline if they see anything suspicious.
+The wrapped bus will spread this message for the next year as it travels all the city routes.
+It is a follow-up to human trafficking awareness training sessions given to approximately 70 local bus drivers at the Jule Transit Company.

+The area’s Catholic Sisters founded the Tri-State Coalition Against Human Trafficking in 2014, and it has grown to include Associates and others dedicated to the elimination of trafficking.
+The coalition’s hope is that the awareness of and response to the message will prevent vulnerable young persons from becoming victims of this crime against humanity, and encourage people to contact the hotline if they see anything suspicious.

-The timing is intentional.
-Large public events like athletic contests and fairs are a magnet for traffickers, and in Dubuque County none is bigger this summer than the major league baseball game on Thursday between the Chicago White Sox and the New York Yankees at Dyersville’s iconic Field of Dreams.
-Eight thousand fans will cheer on their teams, and ancillary events are also full-throttle ahead.
+This same message was posted on a billboard on US Highway 20 between Dubuque and Dyersville in August.
+The timing was intentional.
+Large public events like athletic contests and fairs are a magnet for traffickers, and in Dubuque County none was bigger than the major league baseball game on Aug.
+12 between the Chicago White Sox and the New York Yankees at Dyersville’s iconic Field of Dreams.
+Eight thousand fans cheered on their teams, and ancillary events like concerts drew additional enthusiasts.